tarakellybrophy/Creative-Coding/README.md

 <iframe src="index.html" width="600px" height="400px"></iframe>

+---

 ### Colour & Shape - Exercise 01

-This iss the first exercise that was completed after the introduction.
+This is the first exercise that was completed after the introduction.